Why shoes in fairy tales are a mark of status

 In fairy tales, the seven-league boots cover vast distances in a single step, centuries before Neil Armstrong's space boots landed on the moon with "one small step for a man, one giant leap for mankind."

-Charles Perrault's Little Thumbling (1697) even turns the boots into a financial asset.
+Charles Perrault's character Little Thumbling (1697) even turns the boots into a financial asset.

 When a poor woodcutter and his wife abandon their children, the children take refuge in an ogre's house.
 The youngest, Little Thumbling, thwarts the ogre's plans to eat them and they flee.
 The ogre, wearing seven-league boots, gives chase, but tires and falls asleep.
 The diminutive hero steals the boots from his feet and with them starts a lucrative courier business.